After Any New Loss… How to Find Yourself Again

 I know my spirit guides gave me this book.
 I’m certain.
 So, when your spirit guides give you a story to tell, you have to commit and tell the story!

 In the book, my caterpillar feels lost in life, long before she experiences a loss of love.

 Like myself, she feels deep down that there’s more within her that needs to surface in life, but doesn’t know what it is or how to find it.

 Sometimes in life, we have to crawl.

-Crawling is defined as challenging times in life.
+Crawling is defined as the challenging times in life.

-You’re moving slowly on the ground, you’re taking own small baby step at a time.
+You’re stepping slowly on the ground, small baby steps at a time.

 When we’re feeling lost, often, we’re crawling through the day, through conversations, and basically faking it a lot of the time.

 At the end of the day, we wonder how we made it through.
 How did I wake up, show up and muddle through the day long enough to get me back home and into bed?